Lazy Bear: Reception

 The Michelin Guide describes the Modern California cuisine at Lazy Bear as "sweeping [in] creative scope, drawing on both nostalgia and current culinary trends".
 In 2015, a reviewer for Bon Appétit wrote that the concept "could ring gimmicky—if the decidedly fine-dining food wasn't so spot on", and the San Francisco Chronicles longtime restaurant critic, Michael Bauer, compared it to Chez Panisse.
 The restaurant is noted as expensive.
 One reviewer "would argue there isn't a restaurant in the Bay Area where that money would be better spent when it comes to fine dining", but another wrote that it was "a lot of fun ... [but] not every dish is as memorable as we'd want for a meal so expensive".
 The restaurant's popularity crashed booking software when tickets were made available for the first two weeks in the brick and mortar restaurant, and in 2017 Lazy Bear was still "booked solid every day"; Barzelay was an early adopter of Pared, software for locating fill-in restaurant staff created by the owner of a Bay Area restaurant chain.

 Lazy Bear was in Bauer's 2015 list of the 100 best restaurants in San Francisco, the Chronicles last pre-pandemic list in 2019, and the list of 88 published in 2020–21, but not in the 2025 list of 100 Bay Area restaurants, which omitted most two-star restaurants in the region.
+It was number 100 on the 2026 list.

 Associated ventures

 In December 2017, Lazy Bear opened an associated cocktail bar, True Laurel (originally to have been called Flowershop), run by the restaurant's head bartender, Nicolas Torres, and with food organized by chef de cuisine Geoff Davis.
 Torres then became a consultant at Lazy Bear.
 True Laurel has been listed by the San Francisco Chronicle as one of the best cocktail bars in the city, and in 2025 was on the annual list of North America's 50 Best Bars.

 Matthew Kirk, sous-chef at Lazy Bear, left in 2016 to open a pop-up restaurant, Automat.
 He and Barzelay opened it in November 2021 as a brick and mortar casual dining restaurant in the Western Addition.
 It closed in August 2023.

-In January 2025, Barzelay and Booth announced plans to open a French restaurant, JouJou, in the Design District.
+In January 2025, Barzelay and Booth announced plans to open a French restaurant, JouJou, in the Design District; it opened in March 2026.